May I offer you a hug? Or, perhaps you'd rather Cuddle?

 That's a LOT of people with no one handy to hug, or to be hugged by.

 To compound the problem, we live in a touch-phobic society.
 We are wary and guarded, afraid to make ourselves physically or emotionally vulnerable.
 We are LONELY, yet we treat loneliness as a failure.
 Is being hungry a failure?
 Is being sleepy a failure?
-Loneliness is the body's way of saying you need companionship and touch.
+Loneliness is the body's way of telling you that you need companionship and touch.
 Touch heals, and your body knows it.
 But we are afraid to embrace it.
 We are afraid to embrace each other, because in America, an "embrace" is too often seen as sexual.

 Guess what?
 An embrace DOES NOT have to be sexual.
 And that's great news.